Taaitaaiger/jlrs/README.md

 `Value::eval_string`, which evaluates the contents of the string passed to it and returns the result as a `Value`.
 For example, you can evaluate `2` to convert it to  `Value`.
 In practice, this method should rarely be used.
-It can be used to evaluate simple function calls like `sqrt(2)`, but it must be parsed, compiled, and can't take any arguments.
+It can be used to evaluate simple function calls like `sqrt(2)`, but it must be parsed, compiled, and can't take any non-literal arguments.
 Its most important use-case is importing installed and standard library packages by evaluating an `import` or `using` statement.

 A more interesting method, `Value::new`, can be used with data of any type that implements `IntoJulia`.
 This trait is implemented by primitive types like `i8` and `char`.
 Any type that implements `IntoJulia` also implements `Unbox` which is used to extract the contents of a `Value`.
-Because `sqrt(2)` returns a `Float64`, it can be unboxed as an `f64`.
-Pointer wrapper types don't implement `IntoJulia` or `Unbox`, if they can be created from Rust they provide methods to do so.
+Pointer wrapper types like `Array` don't implement `IntoJulia` or `Unbox`, if they can be created from Rust they provide methods to do so.

-It's possible to call anything that implements `Call` as a Julia function.
-Functions can be called with any number of positional arguments and can be provided with keyword arguments.
-Keywords must be provided as a `NamedTuple`, which can be created with the `named_tuple` macro.

-Evaluating raw code and calling Julia functions is always unsafe.
-Nothing prevents you from calling a function like `nasaldemons() = unsafe_load(Ptr{Float64}(0x05391A445))`.
-Similarly, mutating Julia data is unsafe because nothing prevents you from mutating data that shouldn't be mutated, e.g. the contents of the `Core` module.
-A full overview of the rules that you should keep in mind can be found in the `safety` module.

 As a simple example, let's convert two numbers to Julia values and add them: